pandulapeter/beagle/README.md

 ### Modules
 Any number of generic modules can be added in any order as long as they have a unique ID:
-* [Text](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/TextModule.kt) - This module displays simple string.
+* [Text](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/TextModule.kt) - This module displays simple text content.
 * [Toggle](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ToggleModule.kt) - This module displays a switch with a custom title and behavior - ideal for feature toggles.
 * [Button](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ButtonModule.kt) - This module displays a button with configurable text and action.
 * [List](https://github.com/pandulapeter/debug-menu/blob/master/debug-menu-core/src/main/java/com/pandulapeter/debugMenuCore/configuration/modules/ListModule.kt) - This module will display an expandable list of items configured by you.
 When an item is selected, a custom callback gets invoked.
 Possible use cases could be providing a list of test accounts to make the login process faster or allowing the user to switch between backend environments.